ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

    the EXTRA-TEXT field as unstructured text as specified in {{!RFC8914}}.

-4. The DNS response MUST also contain an extended error code of "Blocked by Upstream DNS Server", "Blocked" or "Filtered" {{!RFC8914}}, otherwise the EXTRA-TEXT field is discarded.
+4. The DNS response MUST also contain an extended error code of "Blocked by Upstream DNS Server", "Blocked", "Censored" or "Filtered" {{!RFC8914}}, otherwise the EXTRA-TEXT field is discarded.

 5. If the JSON object contains an "s" field and the sub-error code is not defined as applicable to the accompanying Extended DNS Error